abhinalla003/E-Ration/README.md

 - Can Pay Money for Ration:
-  o User can pay money online or offline mode after booking the ration. o Can view members in ration card: o User can view the member�s name and age of his/her ration card.
+  o User can pay money online or offline mode after booking the ration. o Can view members in ration card: o User can view the member's name and age of his/her ration card.
 - Can post Complaint:
   o User can post a complaint against the PDS Shop.